mrjoes/mrjoes.github.com/_posts/2012-10-11-sockjs-ejabberd.md

 Protocol
 --------

 Instead of using custom handshake (like in BOSH), client sends and receives "normal" XMPP stream header.
-SockJS connection is just replacement of the raw TCP connection with exactly same protocol.
+So, SockJS is used as TCP replacement with exactly same protocol.

 Ejabberd integration
 --------------------